Gene Hatfield: Career

-Hatfield's career as a professor of art began at what is now the University of Central Arkansas (UCA) on September 1, 1948.
-His first year salary was $2,400 annually and Marie Schichtl was the head of the UCA Department of Art.
-Hatfield continued his education during the summer months, and he took advanced classes in Saint Ives, England, and in Paris, Fontainebleau, and Aix-en-Provence, France.
-Hatfield had a long career teaching in the UCA Department of Art and after 37 years he retired in 1985.
-In 1995, the UCA Board of Trustees named Gene Hatfield a Distinguished Professor Emeritus of Art.
+Hatfield began his career as a professor of art at the University of Central Arkansas (UCA) on September 1, 1948.
+He was hired at an annual salary of $2,400.
+Marie Schichtl was the head of the UCA Department of Art at that time.
+Hatfield continued his education during the summer months, taking advanced classes in Saint Ives, England, and in Paris, Fontainebleau, and Aix-en-Provence, France.
+He had a long career teaching in the UCA Department of Art, spanning 37 years before retiring in 1985.
+In recognition of his contributions, the UCA Board of Trustees awarded Gene Hatfield the title of Distinguished Professor Emeritus of Art in 1995.

-In 1957 Hatfield married Nicole Wable in Montreuil Sur-Mer France and the couple had three children, Hadrian, Marc and Mathilda.
-The Hatfield family had a very long connection to the University of Central Arkansas that began with Hatfield's older sister and continued through his children.
-Hadrian and Mathilda received degrees from the University of Central Arkansas and Marc also attended college at the University of Central Arkansas and graduated from the University of Arkansas.
+In 1957, Hatfield married Nicole Wable in Montreuil Sur-Mer, France, and together they had three children named Hadrian, Marc, and Mathilda.
+Both Hadrian and Mathilda received their degrees from the University of Central Arkansas, while Marc also attended college there before graduating from the University of Arkansas.

-After Hatfield retired he maintained a keen interest in the University of Central Arkansas and the many events that took place on campus.
-He visited the campus frequently and discussed many topics with professors and students, but his passion was always art.
+Even after retiring, Hatfield remained deeply interested in the University of Central Arkansas and its many events.
+He frequently visited the campus and engaged in conversations with professors and students, but his true passion remained art.

-After retirement, Hatfield was most noted by having his yard around his home on Donaghey Avenue filled with sculptures, something that he took great pleasure in creating.
-In a conversation with this author, Hatfield commented that he knew the angels were directing him when he was painting a portrait or working on a sculpture.
-Hatfield remained active in art up until just a few months before he passed away.
+Following retirement, Hatfield became well known for his yard filled with sculptures surrounding his home on Donaghey Avenue.
+In a conversation with the author, Hatfield shared that he felt guided by angels when he painted portraits or worked on sculptures.
+He remained active in art until just a few months before his passing.
 Hatfield died on February 18, 2017, at the age of 91.